 Wrong Time of Day

-Most generic apps prompt morning gratitude.
+Many generic apps prompt morning gratitude.
 The research supports evening practice as more effective for mood and sleep.
 Morning gratitude is fine for setting intention.
 Evening gratitude leverages the brain's overnight emotional consolidation, which is when the practice does its real work.
+The timing decision alone changes the magnitude of the effect.

 No Sensory Engagement